dzovan137/TensorNetworksBasics/_sources/lecture2.md

 :width: 700px
 :align: center
 ```
-Here the idea is that we
+Here the idea is that we separate the tensor into a part that we do not touch (indices I and K), and the ones over we operate (index J).
+By operating we imply performing matrix-matrix multiplication on the targeted indices J.

 #### Python code
-Lets get our feet wet by defining our first tensor in programming language Python!

 ```{code-cell}